Azure/iotedge-lorawan-starterkit/docs/index.md

 developed the LoRaWAN starter kit agnostic of a device manufacturer implementation and focussed on the specifics on underlying architectures (arm, x86).
-However, we understand that device manufacturers can have specific requirements; these could be specific to a gateway and the packet forwarders they use or to the LoRa nodes and the decoders the device may use.
+However, we understand that device manufacturers can have specific requirements; these could be specific to a gateway and the basic station they use or to the LoRa nodes and the decoders the device may use.
 We have provided specific instructions on making these specialized hardware compatible with our kit.
 You can follow these [instructions](user-guide/partner.md) depending on